Search

 People infected with COVID-19 are found to have more rapid respiration.
 Hence, the model is based on Gated recurrent units (GRUs) neural network to classify six clinically significant respiratory patterns to identify critically ill patients.
 The model can classify respiratory patterns with an accuracy of 94.5%.

 8.)
-Support Vaccination Development
+Support Covid-19 Vaccination Development

 Deep feature representation learning can be used for Quantitative structure-activity relationship (QSAR) analysis by incorporating 360° images of molecular conformations into deep learning.
 QSAR (Quantitative structure-activity relationship) analysis using deep learning based on a novel molecular image input technique can be used for drug discovery and thus support the development of vaccines.